TobeOsueke/TestYourCloudKnowledge.com/README.md

 6. Confirmed that the test concludes automatically when the timer expires.
 7. Ensured that the "Submit Test" button functions as intended, displaying test results upon submission.

+### Validator Test
+1. Using the official W3C validator (https://validator.w3.org/nu/#file) and Jigsaw validator (https://jigsaw.w3.org/css-validator/), both HTML and CSS files were checked.
+2. JSHint command line utility was used to validate javascript code and ther was no significant issue.

 ## FAQs
 ### How can I contribute a new quiz?
 To contribute a new quiz, please follow these steps: